 Some people swear by mindfulness apps while others insist it’s just another thing stopping them from dozing off, but their rising popularity suggests more are of the former camp.
 Named Apple’s App of the Year in 2017, Calm offers a range of audio guides to lead you to the land of nod.
 Bob Ross, Stephen Fry and Matthew McConaughey are among an array of well-known voices narrating your bed-time stories.
 Alternatively, the app also boasts hundreds of guided meditation programs to help with anxiety and sleep.

 Just like babies are sleep-trained with strict bedtime routines, it doesn’t hurt to do the same again when you’re all grown up.
 Implementing a regular pre-sleep schedule can help let your brain know when it’s time for bed, so that by the time your head hits the pillow, your body knows what to do.

 If all else fails, try herbal supplements

-If you’re at your wits end and worried one more restless night may tip you over the edge, pop into your local Holland & Barrett and pick up some sleeping aids.
+If you’re at your wits end and worried one more restless night may tip you over the edge, pop into your local Holland & Barrett (or order online, at the moment) and pick up some sleeping aids.
 If it’s stress that’s stopping the Zs then ask for 5-HTP, a supplement that causes your brain to produce more serotonin to alleviate anxiety.
 Other supplements with high rates of sleep success include Melatonin (a hormone which helps to control your sleep cycles) and Valerian (a root commonly used to promote tranquility and treat insomnia).